Boat Test

 Our Verdict

-Hugely subjective statements about this being one of the best-looking boats on the water (it is) aside, what Azimiut has delivered here is exactly what it set out to do.
+Hugely subjective statements about this being one of the best-looking boats on the water (it is) aside, what Azimut has delivered here is exactly what it set out to do.
 It is not the biggest, nor the most imposing, but it is a boat perfect for liveaboard cruising, with every part of the Magellano designed to look after its owner and do so with a certain understated Italian elegance.
 The trawler yacht concept has rarely looked or worked better.

 Reasons to Buy